Sayomphon/Stock-Analysis-using-FinBERTandBART/Stock Analysis Functions before fine-tuning.md

     news_data = get_latest_news(symbol, news_api_key)
     news_summary_cleaned = []
 ```
-  - news_data is fetched using the get_latest_news function which retrieves news articles related to the given stock symbol.
+  - news_data = get_latest_news(symbol, news_api_key): Calls a function to retrieve the latest news articles related to the stock symbol using a news provider API.
-  - news_summary_cleaned is an empty list to store processed news summaries, sentiment labels, and embeddings.
+  - news_summary_cleaned = []: Initializes an empty list to store cleaned and summarized news data.
 ### Processing News Articles
 Fetches and processes the latest news articles related to the stock symbol, analyzing their sentiment, summarizing the content, and generating text embeddings.
 ```python